-System alerts inform you of a special circumstance during system operation.
+System alerts inform you of special circumstances during system operation.
 There are four types of system alerts.
 For each type of system alert, find below its associated warning messages along with the description of the situation that is at the origin of the alert.

 License alerts (Central License Manager)

-The Central License Manager sends notifications related to the status of the product license.
+The Central License Manager sends email notifications related to the status of the product license.

 - To: Customer contact